wehlutyk/thesis/content/3-gistr-4-results.md

 By compressing the gaps in this encoding, the utterance dimension merges these equivalent versions together and produces a unique diagram representing the transformation.
 We picture this correspondence between the transformation diagram in the utterance dimension and the compressed form of consensus alignments in @fig:gistr-dimensions-utterance.

-This subtlety in the encoding of transformations is not a coincidence. \todo{this would be interesting to detail.}
-It relates to the fact that, in spite of the one-dimensional nature of text written on a line, utterance transformation is a multi-level process that can operate on whole groups of words at a time (for instance when insertions and deletions happen together) and does not necessarily reduce to a sequential series of events.
-Manually inspecting the branches' transformations on the utterance dimension indicated several trends to that effect, several of which are visible in @fig:gistr-lineage-tree:

-* Deletions, exchanges, and insertions seem bursty, that is they appear in large chunks (a behaviour that replacements do not seem to have).
-  The bursts also seem longer if the utterance they appear in is longer.
-* Insertions seem to rarely occur without deletions.
-  When they appear with deletions, the two tend to be close to each other and of similar magnitude.
-* All operations are less frequent at the very beginning of utterances.

-As we just noted, burstiness at the word level is no surprise: words are not processed independently and transforming parts of an utterance is likely to depend on syntactic and semantic boundaries.
-However, the behaviour of the bursts impose constraints on the kind of model that can account for the transformation process.
-In particular, to account for the possibility of insertion and deletion bursts that match in size when close to each other, a generative model would need to involve memory and attention span mechanisms that allow bursts to relate to their neighbouring operations (both preceding and following).
-Similarly, accounting for exchanges with a generative model also requires at least a memory component that is capable of recalling the postponed part of an exchange.
-Such mechanisms are beyond the score of this chapter, and we therefore focus on developing a descriptive---rather than generative---model.
-While it will not allow for a reconstruction of the transformation process, this approach will provide a synthetic understanding of the transformation behaviour without needing to rely on cognitive mechanisms.
-By abstracting out the basic building blocks of transformations, we will then be able to gradually increase the level of detail with which we understand the regularities of their interactions.

-#### Descriptive transformation model

-Our model relies on a simplification of the transformation diagrams in the utterance dimension of lineage plots, which we take to be the canonical representation of a transformation.
-In order to keep the model palatable, we first set aside part of the information provided by exchanges.
-Indeed, the natural way of analysing an exchange in a transformation diagram is to see it as a permutation of a sub-sequence of words in the utterance, with possible replacements, insertions and deletions added in-between.
-Analysing the regularities of such a process is matter for a model in itself, and we chose to leave this aspect of transformations for further research.
-We instead focus on insertions, deletions, and replacements, and keep from exchanges only the information about the conserved or replaced status of a word.
-Note that while this excludes any shifts in position from our model, the approach still benefits from having detected exchanges earlier in the procedure: this guarantees that the remaining insertions and deletions correspond to actual appearances and disappearances, not undetected exchanges.

-From a given transformation diagram we then extract two arrays of word-level operations, ^[We use the phrase "array of operations", and not "series of events", to emphasise that these operations exist on the one-dimensional utterance axis, but do not necessarily come from a sequential generation process.
-The two terms refer to the same mathematical object, and simply change the interpretation of the index: for a series of events the index represents time, for an array of operations it does not.
-]
-one for the parent utterance and one for the child utterance.
-The parent array contains conservation, replacement and deletion operations, and the child array conservation, replacement and insertion operations.
-The transformation diagram further provides us with the correspondence of conservation and replacement operations between the two arrays (except for operations that were involved in an exchange, for which we lose position information), such that we can measure the distance between two blocks of insertions and deletions (except if the two blocks are separated by operations involved in an exchange).

-@Fig:gistr-utterance-arrays illustrates this simplification of transformations, which we use as our model for the process: it represents transformation as two arrays of word-level operations, one for the parent utterance made of word conservations, replacements, and deletions, and one for the child utterance made of word conservations, replacements, and insertions.
-Operations that happen on several contiguous words are called chunks.
-Conservations and replacements in one array can additionally, but not necessarily, be paired with another conservation or replacement in the other array.
-When insertion and deletion chunks are separated by paired conservations or replacements, it is then possible to define the distance between the two chunks of operations as the number of conservations or replacements separating the two.
-When unpaired conservations or replacements separate an insertion and a deletion chunk, this distance is undefined.

 <div id="fig:gistr-dimensions">
 ![Branch dimension.
 This level looks at whether or not an utterance is transformed, without going into the detail of changes (hence the greyed out dots and lines).